Early History

 By this time, Oliver was residing in Epworth, Iowa where he had been developing the typewriter.
 The upstairs of his residence was utilized as a makeshift factory, where five machinists were employed.
 With the combined efforts of Thomas Oliver and these employees, twelve typewriters were produced over the course of a year.
 The bases of the machines were cast by the Adams foundry while other parts were furnished by more local industries.
 These machines were mostly sold locally to Thomas Oliver’s ministerial friends and associates.
 Thomas Oliver first advertised his invention in the September 1893 issue of the Illustrated Phonographic World magazine.
 On September 19, 1893, Oliver filed another typewriter patent featuring the downstrike typebars.
 The machine of this patent possesses the final shape of the Oliver No. 1 base and includes ribbon spools.

 Oliver soon realized the current workspace was too small to increase production, so an application was submitted to city council for assistance.
-In response, a two-story brick factory was constructed by Zephaniah Kidder in 1894, just north of the Illinois Central railroad tracks in Epworth on Center Avenue.
-Kidder was one of three men who helped lay out the town of Epworth on portions of their holdings.
-To fund the factory, shares were sold in the new typewriter firm, and with each share sold, the purchaser was given a lot in the north part of town.
+In response, a two-story brick factory was constructed in 1894, just north of the Illinois Central railroad tracks in Epworth.
 This new factory employed 16 workers once it was completed.
 They were now able to produce six machines per week.
-It is believed the first 100 machines made at the factory had flaws, and the company nearly went broke making things right for the customers.
+It is believed the first 100 machines made at the factory had flaws, and the company nearly went broke making things right for their customers.

 On October 15, 1895, the committee met again at Hotel Racine to discuss forming a company there to manufacture the Oliver machines.
 Thomas Oliver again showed the machine to anyone who was interested at the hotel.
 Two days later at the next meeting, the committee presented the report directed towards Thomas Oliver and Douglas Smith.
 The committee reported that they are in favor of a typewriter factory in Racine.
 They believe the machine was superior to all other typewriters on the market at the time and congratulated Thomas Oliver on his invention.
 The report proposed the people of Racine subscribe and pay for capital stock of the company to be organized.
 Thomas Oliver and other stockholders would have to turn over the patents and good will for the new company’s capital stock.
 Twenty percent of this stock was to be spent as needed by the company.
 Thomas Oliver would receive a royalty on each machine manufactured and sold.

 By December 6, 1895, the Wisconsin capitalists formed a plan rebuild the Scotford plant in Kenosha, Wisconsin (south of Racine) to use as the Oliver factory.
 The Scotford plant was two stories tall, 12,000 square feet, and would be equipped with a 50-horsepower boiler and engine.
-Fifty skilled mechanics would have been initially employed, with operations to begin the following spring.
-Zalmon Gilbert Simmons, Sr., founder of the Northwestern Wire Mattress Company (later changed to the Simmons Manufacturing Company) was funding sixty percent and thirty-seven percent was to be funded by the citizens of Kenosha.
+Fifty skilled machinists would have been initially employed, with operations to begin the following spring.
+Zalmon Gilbert Simmons, Sr., founder of the Northwestern Wire Mattress Company was funding sixty percent and thirty-seven percent was to be funded by the citizens of Kenosha.
 Only the remaining three percent stood in the way of securing the deal.

 In addition to the eponymous typewriter, Oliver also invented other devices, including a cotton harvester.
-The concept for this invention came to Oliver when he first relocated to Iowa, but his first model was not on the market until 1903.
-By 1908, the Oliver Cotton Harvester Company was headquartered at the Electrical Building, 118-132 West Jackson Boulevard, Chicago.
 On Saturday, February 6, 1909, an improved cotton harvester prototype designed by Oliver was to be shipped from Chicago to Pine Bluff, Arkansas where it would be set up the following Monday.
-On Wednesday, February 10, Thomas Oliver would demonstrate his machine to government officials four miles east of Pine Bluff on a plantation owned by Reverend David L. Trimble.
+On Wednesday, February 10, Thomas Oliver would demonstrate his machine to government officials four miles east of Pine Bluff.

 Unfortunately, the fate of Thomas Oliver took a different course.
 On the afternoon of February 9, 1909, Oliver and his second wife of 11 years, Danish immigrant Olga Ottonia Christiane Nielson, arrived at the Argyle train station, part of the Northwestern Elevated Railroad.
 They were on their way to Pine Bluff by way of the Illinois Central Railroad.
 However, the pair never managed to board the train.
 Thomas Oliver suddenly collapsed in his wife’s arms due to heart failure at 56 years of age.

 The following Thursday afternoon, the Oliver Typewriter Company held a memorial in one of the largest rooms in the factory for the late inventor.
 The superintendent, his assistants, around 1,000 employees, and several hundred citizens of Woodstock attended the memorial.
 Reverend Newton Austin Sunderlin, a friend of Oliver and former pastor, spoke at the memorial.
-Reverends S. C. Hay and J. W. Hackley gave an opening prayer and the benediction, respectively.
-Judge Charles H. Donnelly gave the address, which highlighted the life and success of the inventor.
-On February 14, 1909, Oliver’s body was delivered to Graceland Cemetery in Chicago, but housed temporarily until he was finally buried on June 30, 1910.
+On February 14, 1909, Oliver’s body was delivered to Graceland Cemetery in Chicago.